ChristianFlows/IAMBORED/README.md

 # Changes made

-I made changes to the javascript where when the user searches for the city they reside in, it will bring a random event everytime they hit search.

-Please see slack design if I should change it to the buttons.
+The user can now only search by typing in their city in the United States.

+Once search button is clicked a random event will appear.

+They will have two options.
+Yes they will go, No they will not go.

+If they click no, it will give another random event.

+If they click yes, it will give them the options to buy tickets with the google maps widget.